88ngreen88/Absenteeism_Categorization_Model/README.md

 # Absenteeism_Categorization_Model

-# Repo Structure

-├── Data

-├── .gitignore

-├── Slides.pdf

-├── Classification.ipynb

-└── README.md

 # Business Problem and Objective

-Since the outset of the pandemic, chronic absenteeism has jumped from around 25% in 2020 to 41% in 2022 making it one of the largest and most significant problems public schools are currently facing.
+Since the onset of the pandemic, chronic absenteeism has jumped from around 28% in 2020 to 44% in 2022 making it one of the largest and most significant problems public schools are currently facing in New York City.
 Chronic absenteeism is defined as a student missing 10% or more of the school days in a year.
+In addition, excused absenses for illness still counts towards a student's absence count.

 Studies have shown that students who are chronically absent have reduced reading proficiency in Elementary School and are less likely to graduate High School.
 With this in mind, I wanted to create a model that would be able to categorize and identify schools that are at most to suffer from high rates of chronic absenteeism.

-Some key questions that I was hoping my model would answer were as follows:
+Some key questions that I am hoping my model addresses are as follows:

 1. Would I be able to accurately categorize a school has having a high rate of chronic absenteeism?
 2. What features/measures contribute the most to accurately categorizing a school has having a high rate of chronic absenteeism?